Holland & Barrett

 We continue to include specific prohibitions against the use of Modern Slavery in our contracting process:

-• in our Standard Terms of Purchase;
+• in our Standard Terms of Purchase.

 • in our negotiated supplier partner agreements; and